 Chances are, it was probably today.
 You might not consciously have thought of it as 'learning', but you were curious about something.
-It might be that you spotted a new spider in your garden and wanted to know if you should be avoiding it.
-Maybe a colleague used a sleek new buzzword in a meeting.
+It might be that you spotted a new coffee shop on the way to work and wanted to know what time they open.
+Maybe even a colleague used a new word in the staff kitchen.